 Church Home Renovation in Buena Vista Avenue

 This modern home design is currently under construction in Buena Vista Avenue, in Coorparoo.
 It is being completed in 2022.
 Current photos by Scott Burrows Photography.

 The project features in the first episode of ”My Impossible House” in 2021 on Channel 7plus in Australia- you can read more on this, or find the link to view it here.

-The house is designed for flexibility to suit a range of owners and occupants and will be marketed for sale on completion.
+The house is designed for flexibility to suit a range of owners and occupants and is being marketed for sale on completion.

 You can keep an eye on progress at our blog here

 The core concept for this project, and key to the home design: is the resurrection and transformation of a dilapidated timber church, by renovating it into the core of a modern family home.